crysalead/chaos-orm/docs/schemas.md

 The Schema abstraction is the central point of the Chaos data abstraction layer.
 Schema instances are bridges between in-memory entities representation and datasources storage.

-Note: `Schema` corresponds to the mapper part in the DataMapper pattern.
+Note: in a way the `Schema` class corresponds to the mapper part in the DataMapper pattern.

 Schemas are compounded by:
 * fields